Taste the real Alphono Mango SHOP NOW

 Chandrakaran mango (ചന്ദ്രകാരൻ)

-Grown in Kerala is a loved മാമ്പഴം variant and the most expensive mango variety found in the Kerala state used in recipes and traditional items like Mambazha Pulissery.
+Grown in Kerala, it is a loved മാമ്പഴം variant and the most expensive mango variety found in the Kerala state used in recipes and traditional items like Mambazha Pulissery.

 Season of Chandrakaran Mango: April to May end or June first to the second week.